-- Practice a single leg version of Supta Virasana by keeping one foot planted on the floor (knee pointing up) this can be helpful if you find you feel the pose more in your back than your thigh.
+- Try a single leg version of Supta Virasana by keeping one foot planted on the floor (knee pointing up) this can be helpful if you find you feel the pose more in your back than your thigh.

 - In Supta Virasana the tailbone is tucked slightly so that the lower back is long.
-When practicing the Yin yoga version of this pose - Saddle Pose - the tailbone is not tucked and the lower back is arched.
+When practising the Yin yoga version of this pose - Saddle Pose - the tailbone is not tucked and the lower back is arched.
 Knees can be together or apart.
 Hold Saddle Pose for 1 - 5 minutes.